This article was originally written in 2016 but has been updated in 2019 to include the latest info about the Medieval City of Essaouira.

 Undeniable Medieval Feel

 Walking along Essaouira’s ramparts that date back to the 18th century, we were immediately transported to the scenes of Game of Thrones that were shot on this very spot.
-(Season 3 Episode 4 where Daenerys meets The Unsullied Army)
+(Season 3 Episode 4 where Daenerys meets The Unsullied Army) This part of the old town is one of the best things to do in Essaouira, making it one of the popular Morocco tourist attractions.

-Misty mornings along the fortified walls were particularly striking.
+Misty mornings along the fortified city walls were particularly striking.
 Uninhabited.
 Abandoned.
 Silent.
 Only the sounds of the waves crashing against the fortress and the lonely cries of seagulls permeated through the air.
 It was absolutely magical!

 The ramparts proved to be much more popular as a sunset spot, crowded with tourists on the hunt for the perfect sunset shot.
+This part of town is the main reason a lot of tourists visit Essaouira, so you can expect large groups later in the day, especially during high season.
+Essaouira is a popular destination for a day trip from Marrakech and other Moroccan cities.

-Things to Do in Essaouira
+Things To Do In Essaouira

-Visit the Medina
+1. Visit The Medina

-Enjoy the Cafe Culture
+2. Enjoy The Cafe Culture

-Souvenir Shop
+3. Souvenir Shop

 There was no shortage of shops to explore inside the medina (we kept going back day after day) but unlike the attitude we experienced in Fez and later in Marrakech, no one hassled us in Essaouira.